Pickle Rick

 "Pickle Rick" is the third episode of the third season of the Adult Swim animated television series Rick and Morty.
 Written by Jessica Gao and directed by Anthony Chun, the episode premiered on August 6, 2017.
-In "Pickle Rick", the eccentric scientist Rick Sanchez turns himself into a pickle just as he and his family are scheduled to attend a therapy session.
-The episode follows Rick's adventures as a pickle and the rest of the family's trip to therapy.
+The plot follows eccentric scientist Rick Sanchez as he turns himself into a pickle to avoid attending a family therapy session.

 The episode parodies action films and was inspired by the Breaking Bad episode "4 Days Out".
 In a continuation of the third season's storyline of Beth and Jerry's divorce, "Pickle Rick" explores Beth's unhealthy relationship with Rick and their views on intelligence and self-improvement.
 The episode was highly anticipated, with a rough cut animation premiering at the 2016 San Diego Comic-Con, and was watched by 2.3 million viewers when it first aired on Adult Swim.

 The episode received positive reviews, with critics praising the animation and design of Pickle Rick, the fight scenes, the performance of guest actor Danny Trejo (as Jaguar), and the episode's ending.
 It won Rick and Morty the 2018 Primetime Emmy Award for Outstanding Animated Program, the show's first Emmy Award.
 Several merchandise products, particularly of the character Pickle Rick, have been released.